 There are two main things Krieger looks for: strain variety and potency.
 “I love Renew Life Ultimate Flora Probiotics because it has both,” she says.
 “A diverse blend is ideal because different bacteria have different benefits and you have a rich array of bacteria already in your gut.
 You also want potency—you have more than 100 trillion bacteria total in your digestive tract, so when it comes to probiotics I look for a minimum of 15 billion to 30 billion culture count.”

-Tracy Lockwood, RD, founder of Tracy Lockwood Nutrition
+Tracy Lockwood Beckerman, RD, founder of Tracy Lockwood Beckerman Nutrition

 The dietician believes that a healthy gut is truly skin deep.
 “I’m beyond obsessed with my Tula skin-care regimen for an extra boost,” she says.
 “The whole line screams balance and beauty—it’s become my skin’s new BFF as new medical research shows how powerful probiotics can be for the skin.”
 (It’s not all that weird when you consider that spraying them in your home is also a thing.)